GabrielDraxton/Gabes_github.io/README.md

 - 2. Use the external package geostring to resolve the locations to known cities, states, and countries

 ## [Scraping Instagram Data](https://colab.research.google.com/drive/1QUdQtmcywB08qOzHyijvvCZRb6Hrzwl-?usp=sharing)
-- This assingment showed me how to use APIs to scrape data.
+- This assignment showed me how to use APIs to scrape data.

 ## [Google Trends Prophet Forecast](https://colab.research.google.com/drive/1rsI6gBR5fOoa-id_dnn-3pTlJl7fKOUF?usp=sharing)
-- This showed me the how to take advantage of google trends and the simple to use facebook profit forecast.
+- This showed me how to take advantage of google trends and the simple to use facebook profit forecast.

 ## [Video of me explaining a BERT Text Classification Model](https://youtu.be/JtRiFqejWG0)